Public opinion on immigration: Has the recession changed minds?

 development, democracy, Africa, religion, technology, media, voting, accountability

 What voters reward: Evidence from the 2009 Indian parliamentary elections

-Poonam Gupta, Arvind Panagariya, 17 March 2014
+Poonam Gupta, Arvind Panagariya 17 March 2014

 Can democracy help with inequality?

 There is a great deal of concern at the moment about the consequences of rising levels of inequality in North America and Western Europe.
 Will this lead to an oligarchisation of the political system, and imperil political and social stability?
 Many find such dynamics puzzling given that it is happening in democratic countries.
 In democratic societies, there ought to be political mechanisms that can inhibit or reverse large rises in inequality, most likely through the fiscal system.

 The value of democracy in the world’s poorest region: Evidence from Kenya’s road building

 Ethnic favouritism is a longstanding problem in Africa.
 This column presents new evidence of this phenomenon and how democracy affects it.
 Data on road building in Kenya confirms strong ethnic favouritism that disappears during periods of democracy.

 An enormous literature points to a diverse set of factors behind Africa’s growth tragedy, ranging from bad policies, poor education, and poor infrastructure, to aging leaders, the historic slave trade, and political instability.
 Historians, political scientists, and economists have all argued that ethnic favouritism – a situation where coethnics benefit from patronage and public policy decisions – has hampered the economic performance of many African countries.